Noor Mohammed Charlie: Career

 Charlie made his debut in Krishna Film Company's Akalna Bardan (1928) directed by Prafulla Ghosh.
 At this time he was billed as Noor Mohammed and did other films like Lekh Par Mekh and Vasant Leela.
 In 1929 he was signed up by Elfin Film Company for The Indian Charlie which was however not released till 1933.
-His Ezra Mir directed film Zarina in 1932 with the advent of Talkies made him a popular actor.
+Ezra Mir directed film Zarina in 1932 with the advent of Talkies made him a popular actor.
 He acted under Ezra Mir in one more film Premi Pagal (1933) and with Sarvottam Badami in Chandrahasa (1933).
 These films made him very popular with the audience.
 Finally, in 1933 The Indian Charlie was released which "became such a huge sensation", catapulting him to stardom.
 The success of the film was the reason for the change of name to Noor Mohammed "Charlie", and in later films as just "Charlie".

 In 1934, Charlie joined Ranjit Film Company acting in successful films like Toofani Taruni (1934), Toofan Mail (1934) and Barrister's Wife (1935).
 He often co-starred with other famous comedians like Dixit and Ghory.
 The 1940s saw him acting in several hit films.
 Musafir (1940), directed by Chaturbhuj Doshi, in which Charlie played a foreign-returned prince who on his return finds his kingdom in a mess, became very popular.
 Other films of this time include Dhandora (1941), which he directed, A. R. Kardar's Pagal (1941), Jayant Desai's Bansari (1943), Mehboob Khan's Taqdeer (1943), Jayant Desai's Manorama (1944), Mahesh Chandra's Chand Tara (1945), Zia Sarhadi's Yateem (1945) and Phani Majumdar's Insaaf (1946).
 He starred with top actresses like Swarnalata, Mehtab and Leela Chitnis.
 He sang with artists like Suraiya and Amirbai Karnataki.
 At the height of his success he charged more than Prithviraj Kapoor and other top stars of that time.